-Imbolc, observed around February 1st or 2nd in the Northern Hemisphere, marks a significant point in the Celtic Wheel of the Year.
-Rooted in ancient traditions, this Sabbat heralds the first signs of spring, symbolising the awakening earth and the gradual return of longer days.
-Here are a few thoughts on how to celebrate Imbolc.
+I have to admit that Imbolc is one of my favourite Sabbats.
+It is observed around February 1st or 2nd in the Northern Hemisphere and marks a significant point in the Celtic Wheel of the Year.
+This Sabbat is often dedicated to Brigid and heralds the first signs of spring, symbolising the awakening earth and the gradual return of longer days.
+In this post, I am going to share a few ways I like to celebrate Imbolc, including a Brigid Imbolc Ritual.
+I hope they inspire you to create your own celebration for this lovely time of year.

 The Witches’ Sabbats, also known as the Wheel of the Year, are a series of eight festivals celebrated in various modern pagan and witchcraft traditions.
 These festivals mark key points in the solar calendar, representing the changing seasons and the cycles of nature.